d3s-trento/crystal/README.md

 ***Disclaimer:*** *Although we tested the code extensively, Crystal is a research prototype that likely contains bugs.
 We take no responsibility for and give no warranties in respect of using the code.*

 ## Examples
 You can find a very simple example in `apps/crystal-test-simple`.
 Refer to the `README` file there for building instructions for Cooja and TMote Sky.
+Another example, `apps/crystal-test` is an application similar to the one we used in the SenSys'16 and IPSN'18 studies.
+It is used by our scripts to generate test jobs for testbeds and process the collected logs (described below).

 ## Testing in testbeds
 To run experiments with different sets of parameters you can build a binary (or a set of binaries) using the `test_tools/simgen_ta.py` script.
 It reads the parameter set(s) from `params.py` file.

 A good starting point for defining your parameter set can be found in the `exps/example/` directory.
 You may copy the whole directory and edit the parameters and the list of nodes present in the testbed.
 After that, run `../../test_tools/simgen_ta.py`.
-It will create one or several subdirectories (if they don't exist) named after the individual parameter sets defined in the `params.py` file.
+It will create one or several subdirectories (if they don't exist) named after the individual parameter sets defined in the `params.py` file and put there the binaries compiled from `apps/crystal-test`.

-You can specify "cooja" in the testbed name to compile for Cooja, list the node IDs, and use MRM radio model for simulations (e.g., one defined in `apps/crystal-test-simple/mrm.csc`).
+You can specify "cooja" in the testbed name to compile for Cooja, list the node IDs, and use MRM radio model for simulations (e.g., one defined in `apps/crystal-test/mrm.csc`).

 ## Notes on Cooja